MileHacker Logo

 Essential Apps for the Destination

-• VRR App: An absolute requirement for public transport planning, real-time schedules, and purchasing tickets within the Verkehrsverbund Rhein-Ruhr network.
+• VRR App: An absolute requirement for public transport planning, real-time schedules, and getting tickets within the Verkehrsverbund Rhein-Ruhr network.

 • DB Navigator: The official app for The German railway company (German Railways).
-For train schedules, booking tickets for long-distance travel, and checking connections across Germany.
+For train schedules, booking tickets for long-long-distance travel, and checking connections across Germany.

 • Google Maps: For general navigation, including walking, cycling, driving, and public transport routes.
 Download offline maps.

 • DeepL / Google Translate: Excellent interpreter apps for phrases or understanding signs.
-Download the German language pack for use without internet.
+Download the Germanic language pack for use without internet.

 • Weather Apps: Any reliable weather app keeps you updated on forecasts.

-• Free Now / Uber: Useful for ride-sharing services.
+• A Ride-hailing app / Uber: Useful for transportation-sharing services.

 Useful Websites for Additional Planning